pygs/p2p/README.md

     - init(path, timeout) : getting path to file with peers and timeout(for socket connection) as float in seconds, returns nothing
     - getPeers() : returning array of peers
     - connect() : returning array of sockets
+    - broadcast(message) : sending message to all, returns number of sended messages

 #### TODO:
   - make TODO list